 This book is narrated by numerous characters - each from their own point of view - in a stream of consciousness style.
-Thus it takes time, effort, and concentration for the reader to catch on to the subtleties of the story - the characters' states of mind, secrets, and in one case - psychosis.
+Thus it takes time, effort, and concentration for the reader to catch on to the subtleties of the story, including: the characters' states of mind, secrets, and in one case - psychosis.

 The patriarch of the Bundren family is Anse, a lazy, n'er do well, disrespected in the community.
 The Bundren children are: Cash - talented carpenter; Darl - insightful and well-spoken young man; Jewel - impulsive youth; Dewey Dell - adolescent daughter; and Vardamon - school-age child.
 Other characters include local people in the community - minister, doctor, neighbors, etc.